 A hard credit check is performed when a creditor is qualifying an applicant for a hard money loan.
 A hard credit check occurs when you are looking to get money from a lender, whether for a loan, credit limit increase, or a new line of credit.

 A hard credit check is also known as a hard credit inquiry or a hard credit pull.
-A hard credit check can have a small impact on your report and credit score.
+A hard credit check can have a small impact on your report and your credit score.

 You can expect to receive a hard credit check if you are applying for an auto loan, mortgage, or personal loan.
 Your score may drop by 5-15 points with a hard credit inquiry.